 The sausage-dealer lets out a guffaw.
 What a foolish story his opponent is telling him.
 Another unbuildable highrise that would stand on the foundations of an unfinished one?

+The businessman does not laugh.
+Instead he looks up in the sky.
 It starts all of a sudden.
 A thunder shakes the strangely muggy december day.
 Finaly an ear-splitting bang, dust everywhere.
 Nobody will be able to tell later how it came about but when the dust settles, there is a gap in the sky.
 As people start to see what happened, a whole cascade of thunderbolts follows.
 This time, the mist stays in the city for a long time.

 As the dustclouds of the attack disappear, another city is casting off the white light.
 Mirroring towers are splintering the horizon.